 After the proposal is validated within the ALMA OT, it can be submitted to the ALMA Archive.
-Validation could take up to 5 minutes (or longer!) if the program contains complicated setups or a large number (hundreds) of sources.
-PIs of such programs should submit their proposals well before the deadline.
+Proposers should be aware that validation could take a considerable amount of time if the program contains complicated setups or a large number (hundreds) of sources.
+PIs of such programs should validate and submit their proposals well before the deadline.
+Each proposal will be assigned a project code after the first submission.
 A proposal can be updated and submitted again to the ALMA Archive as many times as needed by the PI before the proposal deadline.
-Each time a proposal is submitted, the previous version of the proposal is overwritten (Section 5.6.1).
+Each time a proposal is submitted, the previous version of the proposal is overwritten in the Archive (Section 5.6.1).
 Submitted proposals cannot be modified after the deadline.
 DDT proposals are not overwritten when submitted again, so they should only be submitted once.

-Proposals will be accepted starting at 15:00 UT on 12 April 2023 and until the proposal deadline at 15:00 UT on 10 May 2023.
+Proposals will be accepted starting at 15:00 UT on 21 March 2024 and until the proposal deadline at 15:00 UT on 25 April 2024.
 No proposal submissions or updates will be accepted after the deadline.
 It is the PI's responsibility to submit the proposal successfully before the deadline.
 PIs are encouraged to submit their proposals early.